 Trading tools: if you trade forex without a broker, you will have to rely on third party trading tools such as Tradingview.
 However, these come with a monthly subscription, while most brokers offer these for free, plus they can integrate them into their own trading platform.

 Demo accounts: without a forex broker you will not have access to a demo account, which is a test trading account where you can practice trading with virtual money (and therefore without risk).

 Pros and Cons of Trading Forex Without a Broker

-|With a Broker||Without a broker|
+|Features||With a broker||Without a broker|

-|Spreads and costs||10$ per lot or lower||$1000 per lot or higher|
+|Spreads and costs||$10 per lot or lowe||$1000 per lot or higher|

 |Execution time||Milliseconds||Up to 1 business day|

 |Amount of risk||Risky||Riskier|